ArenCarpenter/Detecting_ALL_with_CNN/README.md

 #### Model Compilation Hyperparameters

-I used binary crossentropy for the loss function as this is a binary classification problem, and RMSprop for optimization.
+I used binary crossentropy for the loss function as this is a binary classification problem, and RMSprop and Adam for optimization.
 The learning rate was set to 0.001 with a decay of 0.0001.

 #### Model Evaluation